OpenScan-org/OpenScan2/HowToUse.md

 - External Camera - Can be used to connect your camera trigger to the GPIO pins on the front of the pi shield.
 This can be used with any (modified) remote shutter release, and thus it is possible to use Smartphones, DSLR and compact cameras

-After selecting camera and model, you should restart the device on final time ;)
+After selecting camera and model, you should restart the device one final time ;)

 ![image](https://user-images.githubusercontent.com/57842400/165325652-c8b6da72-5322-4a2b-a5d2-dcd8beaac39e.png)